Think what the scariest thing you've ever done in your life?

 That's how retired Canadian astronaut Chris Hadfield opened his TED 2014 talk in Vancouver on Monday evening before describing what's it's like to blast into space.

-During liftoff, Hadfield said, "you are in the grip of something vastly more powerful than yourself."
+"There is no problem so bad you can't make it worse" Hadfield saidDuring liftoff, Hadfield said, "you are in the grip of something vastly more powerful than yourself."
 He added: "It feels like being in the jaws of an enormous dog and foot in your back pushing you into space."

 How do you deal with the very real risk and danger?
-"Having the goal in mind directed me to thinking about all of the small details.
+"Having the goal in mind directed me to thinking about all of the small details."

 Its a lesson for us, and guide us how we can deal with the real risk and danger in our life.
 Always have a goal in mind and act accordingly and in the direction of your goal.
 I think a //TODO checklist will help us to work in the direction of our goals.
 We must prepare our weekly, monthly, yearly and long time goals and prepare the everyday //TODO checklist in the direction of our goals.